 If you run a business with one or more local outlets, any Search Engine Optimisation approaches will only be doing their job comprehensively if your online visits convert to actual in-store purchases.

 So, how can you nudge people into making the switch from browsing the internet, to set foot inside a branch?
 Even if yours is an e-commerce site with a showroom or a few small premises, guiding people to visit a physical location may render them more invested and likely to complete a transaction.

 This approach to turning online traffic into in-store custom is known as local SEO.
 Here, we’ll be explaining how to make the most of your descriptions and other content of your local pages, so you can utilise it to its best possible effect.

-You’ll have put a lot of effort into creating your company’s brand identity, so it’s vital that every store page should display that branding in equal measure.
+You’ll have put a lot of effort into creating your company’s brand identity, so every store page must display that branding in equal measure.

 Each interactive element – buttons and menus, for example – should appear in the same place on each page to improve ease of use.

-Actions that result in immediate responses, such as “Click to Call” or “Click for Directions” buttons take a number of steps out of the processes in question, meaning that users are more likely to engage.
+Actions that result in immediate responses, such as the “Click to Call” or “Click for Directions” buttons take several steps out of the processes in question, meaning that users are more likely to engage.

 “Store finder” tools are always extremely useful.
 They allow a visitor to enter their home postcode and discover which of your branches is nearest.
 Combining this with Google Maps or other location-based or geo-targeting satellite technology means that the individual can follow real-time directions and easily find their way to you.

 Showing an image of each specific storefront and the interior of each location on its webpage is also very helpful too, as this may help customers to recognise the area in which a branch is based.